sovware/post-grid-carousel-ultimate/readme.txt

 Presentation of your posts determines how good they are to your users in the first sight.
 Do you want to display your posts in a beautiful way so that it attracts your users more?
 Now you can increase the attractiveness of your posts by using Post Grid & Carousel Ultimate plugin.
 It is the easiest and the most useful plugin that allows you display your blog posts, pages or any other custom posts in different beautiful grids & carousels.
 You can use different layouts like Normal Grid, Sortable Grid, and Carousel to display your posts.
 It is 100% responsive and Mobile friendly.
 Your posts will display perfectly on any devices.
 You do not need to be a pro to use this plugin.
 You can generate dynamic shortcodes just by a few mouse click and then use the shortcode anywhere to display your posts.
 The interface is extremely clean and easy to understand that a novice user can use this plugin without spending hours of valuable time reading online docs like other low-quality plugins.

 = Features of this plugin =
-*   6 beautiful themes for Grid and Carousel/Slider.
+*   12 beautiful themes for Grid, Filterable Grid and Carousel/Slider.
 *   Customizable columns for any devices.
 *   Easy Shortcode Generator and insert generated Shortcode easily via TinyMCE button.
 *   Show/hide post title, content, image, author name, date, category etc.